-- Triggerfish by Sensimed – a wirelessly powered contact lens built to continuously measure the curvature of the eye in patients with glaucoma.
+- Triggerfish by Sensimed – a wirelessly powered contact lens built to continuously measure the eye’s curvature in patients with glaucoma.

-- Daniel Kohane‘s lens – designed to treat disease by slowly releasing drugs into the eye.
+- Daniel Kohane‘s lens – is designed to treat disease by slowly releasing drugs into the eye.

 - Google‘s smart contacts – house a sensor that measures the glucose levels in tears.